ekjaisal/WovenSnips/README.md

 1. Download the latest release from the [Releases](https://github.com/ekjaisal/WovenSnips/releases) page.
 2. Set up WovenSnips on the local device using the installer (currently available only for Windows).
 3. Point and click to launch the application.
-4. Select the preferred model to interact with from **Settings → Set Model**.
-5. Set the Straico API Key from **Settings → Set API Key**.
+4. Set the Straico API Key from **Settings → Set API Key**.
 Existing Straico users can find their API Key from the platform's settings page.
 New users may choose to create a Straico account using this [referral link](https://platform.straico.com/signup?fpr=jaisal).
+5. Select the preferred model to interact with from **Settings → Select Model**.
 6. Load the collection of files to be used as source material for RAG from **File → Load Corpus → Select Corpus Directory**, or load a previously saved vector store from **File → Load Vector Store**.
-7. Start interacting with the corpus through the chat interface.
+7. Start interacting with the corpus through the main interface.
 8. Save the loaded corpus as a vector store for future reuse from **File → Save Vector Store** to avoid reprocessing large corpora.
+9. Enable the local server from **Settings → Local Server** to allow [programmatic interaction](https://github.com/ekjaisal/WovenSnips/wiki).

 ## Third-Party Libraries and Services 🛠️